 Taxation in South Carolina.

-We have always imagined that the adminisration in South Carolina had been under the control of the Radical party for the last six years.
+We have always imagined that the administration in South Carolina had been under the control of the Radical party for the last six years.
 But it seems that the news from home is more accessible at a distance, and in point of fact (?) the Democrats are responsible for the high taxation in this State.
 The Alabama Daily State Journal announces as "a fact, worthy of special mention at the present time, that the rate of taxation in South Carolina, for State purposes, is only 11 cents on the dollar!
 This rate was established by a Democratic General Assembly, and has not been changed by Republicans!"
 The Buffalo (N. Y.) Commercial Advertiser gravely asserts that "the assessed value of property is precisely what the Democratic State Government made it two years ago, when no one complained that it was too high."
-Such misrepresentation is entirely in accord with the general management of Radical newspapers, whose facility for distorting facts and creating fiction challenges the world.
+Such misrepresentation is entirely in accord with the general management of Radical newspapers, whose facility for us all learn to understand and realize our great distorting facts and creating fiction challenges the world.
 In plainer terms, they can beat the universe in lying!